What people are saying

 4. Write Your Application Code

-Asterisk includes a number of programming interfaces that allow developers and integrators to control how Asterisk handles call and messages.
+Asterisk includes a number of programming interfaces that allow developers and integrators to control how Asterisk handles calls and messages.
 These interfaces include the Dialplan scripting language, the Asterisk Gateway Interface (AGI), the Asterisk Manager Interface (AMI) and the core C API.
-Most developers start out using the Dialplan.
-Complex applications frequently make use of multiple interfaces.
+Most developers start out using the Dialplan, while complex applications frequently make use of multiple interfaces.

 The Asterisk Dialplan is a built-in scripting language that tells Asterisk how to route and process calls.
-It contains contains hundreds of applications and functions that control call flow, media input and output, messaging and call-related data.
+It contains hundreds of applications and functions that control call flow, media input and output, messaging, and call-related data.
 The Dialplan language is similar in structure to the BASIC programming language.

 Asterisk Gateway Interface (AGI)

-The Asterisk Gateway Interface or AGI is a simple bridge protocol that allows developers to create Asterisk applications in virtually any programming language.
-It exposes a set of functions that can be accessed via either the standard input/output mechanism (aka "stdio") or over a TCP/IP socket.
+The Asterisk Gateway Interface, or AGI, is a simple bridge protocol that allows developers to create Asterisk applications in virtually any programming language.
+It exposes a set of functions that can be accessed via either the standard input/output mechanism (aka "studio") or over a TCP/IP socket.

 Asterisk Manager Interface (AMI)

-The Asterisk Manager Interface or AMI is an asynchronous socket-based global command and control interface, commonly used for monitoring and management.
+The Asterisk Manager Interface, or AMI, is an asynchronous socket-based global command and control interface, which is commonly used for monitoring and management.
 Where Dialplan and AGI handle individual channels (calls), AMI applications can monitor and manage all the active channels on the system.
 It can also dynamically allocate new channels for outbound calls.